RickaPrincy/templi-web/README.md

 # Templi

-A powerful tool that streamlines boilerplate creation and usage.
+A powerful tool that streamlines template creation and usage.